SharePoint Storage Limitations

 Large organizations often encounter this limitation when consolidating legacy file shares or importing historical archives.
 Breaking large collections into multiple libraries or implementing archive strategies becomes essential for maintaining platform functionality.

-Storage Management Options
+SharePoint Storage Management Options

 SharePoint administrators can choose between two primary storage management approaches: automatic pooled storage or manual quota assignments.
 Each approach offers distinct advantages depending on organizational governance requirements and resource allocation strategies.

-Organizations can also automate storage management tasks in thecloud using tools like PowerShell, which helps reduce manual effort and improve efficiency.
+Organizations can also automate storage management tasks in the cloud using tools like PowerShell, which helps reduce manual effort and improve efficiency.

 Automatic Pooled Storage